aoloe/cpp-introduction-to-programming/exercises.md

 - People who are younger than 18 pay 20.— and get 4 _free_ soft drinks.
 - People who are younger than 18 pay 50.— and get 4 _free_ drinks.

+### Small exercises

+- Numbers:
+    - Write a function that gets a number and returns its doubl.
+    - Write a function that gets two numbers and returns their sum.
+    - Write a function that gets one number and returns its square.
+    - Write a function that gets two numbers and returns the sum of their square.
+    - Write a function that gets a number and returns true when it is even and false otherwise.
+- Strings:
+  - Write a function that gets a character and a number n and returns a string with the character repeated n times.
+  - Write a function that gets a string and a number n and returns the first n characters.
+  - Write a function that gets a string and a number n and retunrs the last n characters

 ## Input

 ### Fractions calculator